Printed fromJewishHumboldt.com

 Chabad of Humboldt is dedicated to providing every Jew regardless of philosophy, affiliation, level of awareness or commitment, an open door environment for strengthening and enhancing Jewish life.
 Chabad serves individuals and families looking for a non-judgmental, accepting and personalized Jewish experience.

-Chabad of Humboldt is enthusiastic about offering meaningful Jewish experience, education and renewal opportunities for all Jewish men, women and children.
+Chabad of Humboldt is enthusiastic about offering meaningful Jewish experience, education and renewal opportunities, with many different programs and offerings throughout Humboldt County.

 Learn More